-Across the Years is the original fixed-time multiday running event celebrating the New Year!
+Across the Years is the original fixed-time multi-day running event celebrating the New Year!
 Runners select their event and cover as much distance as possible.
 Each runner is free to walk, stop, eat, sleep whenever they wish, but the clock is always running!

 Around the Clock Challenge

 Want to kick off your New Year with more of a challenge?
-The “Around the Clock” challenge gives participants in the fixed-time races another opportunity to earn a unique award along with all the bragging rights!
+The “Around the Clock” challenge gives participants entered in the fixed time-event another opportunity to earn a unique award along with all the bragging rights!
 We challenge any participant to record at least one lap per hour for the duration of their event.
-For example, a runner in the 24-hour event would run or walk a minimum of one lap for each hour in the 24 hours they are competing.
-The same principle applies to all fixed time events at ATY (including the 6 day: 1 lap every hour for 144 hours…it’s been done).
-Complete this challenge and earn a custom token of achievement!
-Runners be weary, this challenge is more difficult than you may think!
+For example, a runner in the 24-hour event would run or walk minimum of one lap for each hour in the 24 hours they are competing.
+This lap must be started and finished within the hour.

 LESS